jwilsson/AnySlider/README.md

 Free to use and abuse under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog
+### 1.5.0
+* AnySlider is now responsive!
+* The option "showOnHover" has been removed.
+Arrows are only drawn if "showControls" is true.
+The ability to show/hide controls is now handled by CSS.
+* The navigation bullets have been moved outside the slider element to allow for better control of the positioning.
+* Other bugfixes, optimizations and improvements.

 ### 1.4.3
 * Fixed an issue where the slider would crash in older versions of jQuery.
 * Fixed an issue where the navigation bullets weren't correctly updated.